Meet Magnus Nilsson and Sweden’s best chefs

 Second perhaps only to the Swedish chef on the Muppet Show, Magnus Nilsson is Sweden’s number one celebrity chef.
 In an age when chefs are becoming more and more like rock stars, 34-year-old Nilsson very much looks the part, with his long, blonde hair and beard.

-In an interview with Los Angeles Time in May 2019, Magnus Nilsson announced that he has decided to leave the restaurant.
-The owner of Fäviken, Patrik Brummer, has in a press release confimed that Magnus leaving means that the world-renowned restaurant will close at the end of the year.
+In an interview with Los Angeles Time in May 2019, Magnus Nilsson announced that he was going to leave the restaurant.
+With Magnus leaving, the world-renowned restaurant Fäviken closed its doors at the end of 2019.

 Rising to fame after winning the prestigious Bocuse d’Or Award in 1997, Mathias Dahlgren has been named Swedish Chef of the Year four times.
 In 2007, he opened his Mathias Dahlgren – Matsalen (or dining room) restaurant in the Stockholm Grand Hotel and, in 2009, it became the second Swedish restaurant ever to be awarded two Michelin stars.